 Pacific Decadal Variability

-Pacific decadal variability (PDV) is the generic term for the modes of variability in the Pacific Ocean that vary on decadal to interdecadal time scales.
-PDV and its related teleconnections encompass the Pacific Decadal Oscillation (PDO; Mantua et al., 1997; Zhang et al., 1997; Mantua and Hare, 2002), and an anomalous SST pattern in the North Pacific, as well as a broader structure associated with Pacific-wide SSTs termed the Interdecadal Pacific Oscillation (IPO; Power et al., 1999; Folland et al., 2002; Henley et al., 2015).
+Pacific decadal variability (PDV) is the generic term for the modes of variability in the Pacific Ocean that vary on decadal to inter-decadal time scales.
+PDV and its related teleconnections encompass the Pacific Decadal Oscillation (PDO; Mantua et al., 1997; Zhang et al., 1997; Mantua and Hare, 2002), and an anomalous SST pattern in the North Pacific, as well as a broader structure associated with Pacific-wide SSTs termed the Inter-decadal Pacific Oscillation (IPO; Power et al., 1999; Folland et al., 2002; Henley et al., 2015).
 Since the PDO and IPO indices are highly correlated, this section assesses them together as the PDV (Annex IV.2.6).